nemanjam/nemanjam.github.io/README.md

 ## Features

-- The greatest care is devoted to a solid, clear, comprehensive, understandable, maintainable and customizable structure
+The greatest care is devoted to a solid, clear, comprehensive, understandable, maintainable and customizable structure.

+#### Astro

 - Latest Astro, statically generated, high performance
-- Tailwind responsive styling, both spacings and typography
 - Post and Project content collections for `.mdx` content
 - Support for both Tags (1:N) and Categories (1:1) relations
-- Fully Typescript, all types are located in a separate folder
-- Centralized Zod schemas for Post, Project and Config models with proper defaults
-- Fully typed and build-time validated config and environment variables
+- Astro view transitions
 - Concise and readable `astro.config.ts` with extracted configurations for integrations and plugins
 - Astro optimized images, all image sizes and breakpoints centralized into a single place as constants
 - All website routes centralized into a single constant object, same for all file system paths
-- Metadata handling for all types of pages, with defaults
-- Latest git commit info is included in the website footer for easy identifying of currently deployed version
+- Pagination for both blog and projects pages

+#### Styling

 - Both dark mode support, light/dark Tailwind modes and color themes support, semantic colors
 - Themes stored into separate files as CSS variables organized in two levels
-- Astro view transitions
+- Tailwind responsive styling, both spacings and typography
 - Three layer (base/components/utilities) CSS code organization
 - System for keeping typography styles in sync between markdown (prose) and custom components
 - Component styles extracted into CSS files with `class-variance-authority` for variants

+#### SEO and Metadata

+- Metadata handling for all types of pages, with defaults

+#### External libraries

+- Comments with Giscus

+#### Types

+- Fully Typescript, all types are located in a separate folder
+- Centralized Zod schemas for Post, Project and Config models with proper defaults to prevent runtime exceptions
+- Fully typed and build-time validated config and environment variables
+- Enhanced Post collection model to include calculated reading time

+#### Deployment

+- Latest git commit info is included in the website footer for easy identifying of currently deployed version

 ## Roadmap

+- Add accessibility attributes
+- Add image gallery page
+- Add remote markdown page
+- Validate config with `astro:env`
+- Render `.mdx` for RSS using component containers

 ## Credits

 The most important projects, examples, demos, resources that I reused and reviewed:

 - Starter project, initial structure, some components, some plugins, integrations, libs choices - repo: [paularmstrong/paularmstrong.dev](https://github.com/paularmstrong/paularmstrong.dev), blog: https://paularmstrong.dev/blog
 - Navbar responsive menu, theme toggling - repo: [chrismwilliams/astro-theme-cactus](https://github.com/chrismwilliams/astro-theme-cactus), demo: https://astro-cactus.chriswilliams.dev/posts